 Advocacy and Public Policy: The Organization amplifies the faith-based voice of its \$23 billion network through advocacy on policy matters affecting children, families, older adults, people with disabilities, veterans, refugees and others experiencing need in the United States.
-The Organization's advocacy campaigns mobilize its network members to urge their Congressional representatives to support policies and funding to improve equitable outcomes, enhance the health and well-being of people in America and strengthen the nonprofit sector.
+The Organization's advocacy mobilizes its network members to improve health and opportunity for all, enhance the health and well-being of people in America and strengthen the nonprofit sector.
 The Organization is a trusted resource for legislators and their teams and a critical partner with all levels of government, health systems and regulatory decision makers.